 Vegetable and bean soup is an ideal appetizer for the cold nights of winter and an excellent precursor to any main dish you're cooking up.
 While the ingredient list for this soup might look long, everything on it is very common and you might have most of it in your kitchen already.
 White beans are the best to use, but be sure to soak them overnight if they're dried.

 10 of 10

 Here's a salad with some spunk.
 This is the ideal recipe for those times when you want to break away from turkey curry and try something different.
-This Asian-spiced turkey salad has some wonderful spice to it, with a combination of ginger and chili peppers in the pomegranate and soy dressing.
-The salad itself includes crunchy cashews with sweet, dried cranberries, and leftover turkey, duck, or chicken.
+This Asian-spiced turkey salad has some wonderful kick to it, with a combination of ginger and chili peppers in the pomegranate and soy dressing.
+The salad itself includes crunchy cashews with sweet, dried cranberries and leftover turkey, duck, or chicken.
 It is sure to be the talk of the dinner table.